 Texture Tips

-- Honeydew is juicy and the inner flesh is smooth and tender, with a velvety texture that often develops a slight stickiness.
+- Honeydew has an inner flesh that is smooth and tender, with a velvety texture that often develops a slight stickiness.

 - Cut off the rind and make sure all the firm green skin is removed.
 Scoop out all seeds before serving.